CYBAVO/sofa_mock_server/README.md

 | :---  | :---  | :--- | :---        |
 | ar_tx | string | required | Transaction JSON string to be signed |

+> The owner field is the address of the withdrawal wallet.
+The owner field of the response is the public key of the wallet address.

 ##### Response Format

 An example of a successful response: